wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 If an exclusion zone for one of the present datasets was recovered, the program compares the interpolation point station with the exclusion range.
 If it is within the range, the interpolation point calculation is excluded from the mean calculation.

-The program then calculates the mean elevation change of all interpolation points (*Δz*) and then the mean elevation change rate with,
+The program then calculates the mean-transect-elevation change of all interpolation points (*Δz*) and then the mean-transect-elevation-change rate with,

 $η = \frac{Δz}{Δt} = \frac{Δz}{t2-t1}$,

 where *t<sub>1</sub>* and *t<sub>2</sub>* are the data years of time 1 and 2, respectively.

-The newly calculated mean transect elevation change depths/heights and rates are compiled into a new DataFrame.
+The newly calculated mean-transect-elevation-change depths/heights and rates are compiled into a new DataFrame.

 When the message below is visible, your output DataFrame has been exported.